jenkinsci/gerrit-verify-status-reporter-plugin/README.md

 Gerrit -> People -> List Groups -> Non-Interactive Users
 Add 'Jenkins' user to the group
 ```
-  * Create an http password for the 'Jenkins' user
+  * Create an http password for the 'Jenkins' user.
 ```
 Settings -> HTTP Password -> Generate Password
 ```

-## Install Jenkins verify status plugin
+## Install Jenkins verify-status-reporter plugin
-  * Install the jar file.
+  * Install this plugin using the Jenkins plugin manager.
   * Configure the Gerrit trigger global config to connect to the Gerrit instance.
 ```
 Jenkins -> Manage Jenkins -> Gerrit Trigger